 Under the terms of CRLLC's first priority credit facility, the interest-rate margin paid is subject to change based on changes in CRLLC's credit rating by either Standard & Poor's ("S&P") or Moody's.
 In February 2009, S&P placed CRLLC on negative outlook which resulted in an increase in CRLLC's interest rate of 0.25% on amounts borrowed under CRLLC's first priority term loan facility, revolving credit facility and the funded letter of credit facility.
-In August 2009, S&P revised CRLLC's outlook to "stable" which resulted in a decrease in CRLLC's first priority term loan facility, revolving credit facility and the first priority funded letter of credit facility.
+In August 2009, S&P revised CRLLC's outlook to "stable" which resulted in a decrease in CRLLC's interest rate by 0.25%, effective September 1, 2009, on amounts borrowed under CRLLC's first priority term loan facility, revolving credit facility and the first priority funded letter of credit facility.
 As noted above, CRLLC terminated the funded letter of credit facility effective October 15, 2009.